rushiagr/npf/content/blog/you-dont-need-vim-swap-files-and-how-to-get-rid-of-them.md

     'two', and in another terminal when you add the second line saying 'three', we have a conflict.
 This is because we are writing 'three' at line number 2 where 'two' is alredy written (from another terminal)

+After reading these 'things to note', you might be thinking if it is really a good idea to autosave.
+Everybody is entitled to have an opinion.
+My opinion is that over a longer time period, getting rid of swap files saved me much more headache.
+I just have to be careful while exiting files.

 I hope this helps.
 Questions, comments, suggestions, feedback?
 Comment :)